 - 1. Be actively involved in WMU community. - 2.
-Be registered as a fulltime student (minimum of 12 credits undergraduate and 9 credits graduate). - 3.
-Have not received any disciplinary actions during prior semester. - 4.
-Have registered as a fulltime student during the previous semester and earned a minimum GPA of 2.0/2.5 or higher. - 5.
-Not have any outstanding balances or incomplete student files. - 6.
-Maintain Satisfactory Academic Progress. - 7.
-Submit a completed application on time. - 8.
-Meet other qualifications as specified.
+Have not received any disciplinary actions during prior semester. - 3.
+Earned a minimum Accumulative GPA of 2.0/2.5 or higher. - 4.
+Not have any outstanding balances or incomplete student files. - 5.
+Maintain Satisfactory Academic Progress. - 6.
+Submit a completed application on time.